 Do I have to pay for the service?

 Yes.
 Cost for overnight care at the out-of-hours clinic is the responsibility of the pet owner.
 Estimates of likely costs can be requested.
 If your pet is insured then this should cover the costs of any emergency treatment.

 Please be aware that because of the nature of Out of Hours emergencies, an appointment will be more expensive than seeing us during our normal working hours.
-The out of hours fee at Vets Now before 9pm is £130 and a consultation fee of £55.50.
-The out of hours fee after 9pm is £183.50 and the consultation fee is the same.
+The out of hours fee at Vets Now is £191.50 and a consultation fee of £58.00.
 Vets Now will discuss costings with you at the time of your appointment and before commencing any treatment.
 (Rates are subject to change).

 Please do not hesitate to ask us for more details.